tuya/tuya-home-assistant/README.md

 :clap: [Supported Device Category](./docs/supported_devices.md)

  :tada: :tada: :tada: [Vote for Tuya Integration New Device Driver Support!](https://github.com/tuya/tuya-home-assistant/discussions/86) :tada::tada::tada:

-## Not-Supported Tuya Device Categories

-You can check the [Not Supported Device Category](./docs/not_supported_devices.md) to know which Tuya devices are not supported by the integration.

 ## Verified PBT Products List